ageekinportland/titanium_documentation/source/en/ui_design.md

     });
 </code>

-In the above code, each Titanium the device receives a `shake` gesture event, the view will animate by sliding down 40 pixels over a 1/2 second duration.
+In the above code, each time the device receives a `shake` gesture event, the view will animate by sliding down 40 pixels over a 1/2 second duration.

 ## Default position